GianVecchini/SelectedTopic/README.md

     - **ROC Curve (Receiver Operating Characteristic)**: plots the True Positive Rate (Recall) against the False Positive Rate (FPR)for various threshold values.
 Good for binary classification problems and not easily generalizable to multiclass tasks.

 ## Pipeline
 1) Import audio data.
 Use panda to prepare the dataframe.
 2) Import associated annotations.
 Use df["label"].
+Check if the dataset is balanced by plotting the histogram containing the number of samples for each class.
 3) Normalize the data as needed:
     - Low pass filter
     - Apply a windowing